-- Changes to trade agreements, sanctions, import and export regulations, including imposition of burdensome tariffs and quotas, and customs duties; - Changes in applicable tax regulations and interpretations; - Economic downturns; - Social and political unrest, instability, national and international conflict, including the conflicts in the Middle East and the war between Russia and Ukraine, border closures, civil disturbances, terrorist acts and other geographical disputes and uncertainties: - Government measures to restrict business activity, for example, to prevent the spread of a communicable disease; - Changes in laws and regulations or imposition of currency restrictions and other restraints in various jurisdictions;
+- Changes to trade agreements, foreign trade policies, sanctions, import and export regulations, including the imposition or threatened imposition of new or increased tariffs, quotas, customs duties and similar restrictions, as well as retaliatory actions that may be imposed by other governments in response to such tariffs or other trade restrictions; - Changes in applicable tax regulations and interpretations; - Economic downturns:

-- Limitation of ownership rights, including expropriation of assets by a local government, and limitation on the ability to repatriate earnings; - Sovereign debt crises and currency instability in developed and developing countries; - Difficulty in staffing and managing global operations; - Difficulty in enforcing agreements, collecting receivables and protecting assets through non-U.S. legal systems; and - Difficulty in transporting materials, components and products.
+- Social and political unrest, instability, national and international conflict, including the conflicts in the Middle East and the war between Russia and Ukraine, border closures, civil disturbances, terrorist acts and other geographical disputes and uncertainties; - Government measures to restrict business activity, for example, to prevent the spread of a communicable disease; - Changes in laws and regulations or imposition of currency restrictions and other restraints in various jurisdictions; - Limitation of ownership rights, including expropriation of assets by a local government, and limitation on the ability to repatriate earnings; - Sovereign debt crises and currency instability in developed and developing countries; - Difficulty in staffing and managing global operations; - Difficulty in enforcing agreements, collecting receivables and protecting assets through non-U.S. legal systems; and - Difficulty in transporting materials, components and products.